Pippadi/WiiWill/README.md

 # WiiWill [Work in progress]

-A simple Wii remote gamepad mapper.
+A simple Wii remote gamepad mapper for Linux.

 I'm writing this because other similar programs seem to be ancient, unmaintained, and difficult to use.
 My hope with this is to be able to distribute a single package or binary that works out-of-the-box, with no separate driver or library installation necessary.